 By Emma Sandri

-According to the Ryerson Students’ Union (RSU) “financial review” of last academic year’s expenditures—totalling $99,477 could not be verified as legitimate expenditures by the RSU’s audit committee.
+The long-awaited Ryerson Students’ Union (RSU) “financial review” of expenditures from the last academic year shows that $99,477 could not be verified as legitimate by the RSU’s audit committee.

 The approximate $99,477 is part of a lump sum of $127,000, which was found to have no corresponding receipt or invoice and no corresponding credit card expense form.
 According to the financial review, “undocumented transaction doesn’t mean that the money was misspent,” but it means that RSU policy was not followed.
 The RSU said they are still investigating how to recover funds.